sgtanvi/agama/docs/feature.md

 ---

-*This document defines the current MVP scope for Orbit.
+*This document defines the current MVP scope for Agama.
 Future versions may add analytics, role systems, or sponsorship modules, but those are out of scope for now.*

 ```